Jordan correspondence and block distribution of characters: The block distribution

 \begin{rem} In the setting of Proposition~$\ref{prop:J_t}$ let $(\bL_t^*, \la_t)$ be a unipotent $e$-cuspidal pair in $C_{\bG^*}(st)=C_{\bC^*}(t)$.
 If $\bL_t^*$ is an $e$-split Levi subgroup of $\bG^*$ with dual $\bL_t\leq\bG$, then by Proposition~\ref{prop:En 17}(a), $J_t^\bG$ sends the $C_{\bG^*}(st)^F$-class of $(\bL_t^*,\lambda_t)$ to the $\bG^F$-class of $(\bL_t,\lambda')$ for some $\la'\in\cE(\bL_t^F,s)$. \end{rem}

-In the following, by \emph{semisimple block} (in an $\ell'$-Lusztig series) we mean the block containing the semisimple character (of that series).
+In the following, by \emph{semisimple block} in the union of Lusztig series $\cE_\ell(\bG^F,s)$ we mean the block containing the semisimple character of $\cE(\bG^F,s)$.
 Note that Lusztig induction of a semisimple character contains a semisimple character.
 This follows from the fact that Jordan decomposition preserves uniform functions and the fact that the trivial character is a constituent of any Lusztig induction of the trivial character (see e.g.~\cite[proof of Cor.~10.1.7]{DM20}).

 \begin{prop} Let $t\in C_{\bG^*}(s)^F$ be an $\ell$-element and $b$ the principal $\ell$-block of $C_{\bG^*}(st)^F$.
 Then $\bJ_t^\bG(b)$ is the semisimple block in $\cE_\ell(\bG^F,s)$. \end{prop}

 \begin{proof} The principal block of $C_{\bG^*}(st)^F$ is labelled by the $e$-Harish-Chandra series of $(\bL_t^*,1)$ for $\bL_t^*$ the centraliser of a Sylow $e$-torus of $C_{\bG^*}(st)$.
 Thus we are not in one of the exceptional cases of Proposition~\ref{prop:En 17} whence the corresponding unipotent $e$-cuspidal pair of $C_{\bG^*}(s)$ is of the form $(\bL_s^*,1)$.
 Let $(\bL,\la)$ be associated to $(\bL_s^*,1)$ as in Proposition~\ref{prop:En 15}, so $\la$ is the semisimple character in $\cE(\bL^F,s)$.
 Hence the semisimple block in $\cE_\ell(\bG^F,s)$ lies above $(\bL,\la)$, so equals $\bJ_t^\bG(b)$. \end{proof}